-The purchase of Fairmead Elementary would provide residents a permanent meeting place for community gatherings and events.
-In concert with EJ-MM#2, this would reduce the adverse impacts on community cohesion from construction of any of the three SR 152 alternatives.
+The community center will provide residents a permanent meeting place for community gatherings and events.
+In concert with EJ-MM#2, this will reduce the adverse impacts on community cohesion from construction of any of the three SR 152 alternatives.